jyyulab/scMINER/docs/docs/PBMC-12k-network.md

 ### Subnetwork structure visualization between two networks
 You can also use `draw.network` function to visualize two networks and their subnetwork structure.
-This could be used for identify common targets from two top driver from the same network, or identify network rewiring event of same driver in different cell type network.
-Here below is an example for later case.
+This could be used for:
+- Identify common targets from two top driver from the same network
+- Identify network rewiring event of same driver in different cell type network.

+Here below is an example for later case:

 ```R
 draw.network(net1 = net1,net2 = net2,